We Just Made RAG Chatbots Stupidly Simple (No Vector Databases Required)

 We fixed that.

-Here's how you build a RAG chatbot now:
+Here's how you build a RAG chatbot with Needle:

-- Upload your documents (PDFs, docs, websites, whatever)
+- Upload your documents - PDFs, docs, websites, whatever your content is

 That's it.
 No vector database configuration.
 No embedding model selection.
 No chunking strategy debates.